smartdevicelink/sdl_evolution/proposals/0295-screen-manager-audio-pass-thru.md

 /// Maps to `PerformAudioPassThru.maxDuration`.
 Defaults to `defaultTimeout`.
 If set to 0, it will use `defaultTimeout`.
 If this is set below the minimum, it will be capped at 1 second.
 Minimum 1 seconds, maximum 1000 seconds.
 If this is set above the maximum, it will be capped at 1000 seconds.
 Defaults to 0.
 @property (assign, nonatomic) NSTimeInterval timeout;

-// Maps to `PerformAudioPassThru.samplingRate`, `PerformAudioPassThru.bitsPerSample`, and `PerformAudioPassThru.audioType`.
+/// Maps to `PerformAudioPassThru.samplingRate`, `PerformAudioPassThru.bitsPerSample`, and `PerformAudioPassThru.audioType`.
 If not set, this will default to the primary head unit capability.
 @property (nonatomic, nonnull, copy) SDLAudioPassThruCapabilities *capabilities;

 - (instancetype)initWithPrimaryText:(nullable NSString *)primaryText secondaryText:(nullable NSString *)secondaryText muteAudio:(BOOL)muteAudio maxDuration:(NSTimeInterval)maxDuration capabilities:(nullable SDLAudioPassThruCapabilities *)capabilities;

+/// Cancels the microphone input.
+If the view has not yet been sent to Core, it will not be sent.
+If the view is already presented on Core, the view will be immediately dismissed.
+Canceling an already presented view will only work if connected to Core versions 6.0+.
+On older versions of Core, the view will not be dismissed.
+- (void)cancel;

 @end
 ```